 Your local drug and alcohol services

-You can also talk to your GP about how you're feeling, and they might refer you to a drug and alcohol service such as DHI, or discuss other treatment options with you.
+You can also talk to your GP about how you're feeling, and they might refer you to a drug and alcohol service, or discuss other treatment options with you.

 Drugs